 There is a critical need for K-12 teachers of science, technology, engineering, and mathematics (STEM).
-The Ithaca College Robert Noyce Teaching Scholarship program seeks to encourage talented STEM majors to pursue teaching careers in high-need middle and secondary schools in the fields of mathematics and physics.
+The Ithaca College Robert Noyce Teaching Scholarship program seeks to encourage talented STEM majors to pursue teaching careers in high-need middle and secondary schools in the fields of Biology, Chemistry, Mathematics, and Physics (We're hoping to add Earth Science at the graduate level soon).
 The program provides scholarships toward the cost of attendance at Ithaca College: $10,000 - $20,000 during your senior year and $10,000 - $15,000 during the IC Master of Arts in Teaching (MAT) program.
 After you graduate, we continue to mentor and support you as you begin teaching.

 - Scholarship applications are due in the spring semester.

 - In your senior year, you will complete a math or science-related major, take education courses, spend a week at Frederick Douglass Academy in New York City, and work in tutoring experiences both on- and off-campus.

 - Scholars enroll in IC’s MAT program, in which you tutor high school students and spend a semester teaching in middle and high schools under the guidance of IC faculty and mentor teachers.

 - After you graduate, you will teach for four years in a high-need school district.
 You’ll return to IC during the summers for workshops and conferences, and IC faculty will visit you at your own school.